There is a reason why standard Future,

 All this concerns, together with use cases can be seen in created tests:

-Aside from couple implementation issues this is quite simple class, and together with LimitedExecutionContext
+Aside from couple implementation issues this is quite simple class, and together with LimitedExecutionContext,

 provides basic building blocks for responsive application development.
 It gives us great possibilities, and control of what is actually executing.